20 reasons why your emails go to spam (+ how to fix it)

 12. Blacklisted IP addresses or poor sending reputations

-Sometimes, your email can tick all the right boxes in terms of the content and sender reputation, but certain technical considerations might activate spam triggers.
-This could happen if you’re sending emails from an IP address that is on a blacklist or has a poor sending reputation.
+Sometimes, your email can tick all the right boxes in terms of the content and sender reputation, but certain technical aspects might activate spam triggers.
+This could happen if you’re sending emails from an IP address that’s on a blacklist or has a poor sending reputation.

 13. Attachments and large file sizes